sumeetpardeshi/hack-agent-sf/README.md

 - **Proactive Intelligence**: Anticipates needs with timely alerts
 - **Contextual Understanding**: Remembers preferences for personalized assistance

-## Why Users Love Twil-Flare Travels
+## Why Users will Love Twil-Flare Travels

 - **Universal Accessibility**: Works on any phone with SMS capability
 - **Zero Learning Curve**: Natural language interface for immediate use